 Step 3: Choose The Category That Perfectly Relates To Your Business

-Google has a massive list of categories to choose from, so you must select the one that best describes your business.
+Google has a huge list of categories to choose from, so it’s important that you select the one that best describes your business.
 If you can’t find the right category in the list, then look for something similar or choose “others.”

 Step 4: Choose Whether Or Not To Add a Location

-Here you can choose to have a physical storefront that people can visit.
-If you want to add your business location, click “yes” and fill out the form.
-If not, select “no,” and you can always add this information later.
+Here you can choose if you want to have a physical storefront that people can visit..
+If you want to add your business location, then click “yes” and fill out the form.
+If not, then select “no,” and you can always add this information later.

 Step 5: Add Your Business Address